Turma do Lambe-Lambe

 Turma do Lambe-Lambe was a Brazilian media franchise created by comic book artist Daniel Azulay in 1975.
 The franchise follows a group of characters that consist of human kids and anthropomorphic animals.
 It was publicly recognized in 1976 when Daniel Azulay signed a contract with the channel TV Educativa (currently known as TV Brasil) to present a children's show, known as A Turma do Lambe-Lambe, from which he used these characters.
-The program, however, was more successful on Rede Bandeirantes, where it was broadcast until 1986 and marked legacy as one of the most popular children's shows in Brazil during the 1980s.
-During this period A Turma do Lambe-Lambe derived a series of comic books and also several LP albums, which were later re-released as CD.
+The program, however, was more successful on Rede Bandeirantes, where it was broadcast until 1986 and marked a legacy as one of the most popular children's shows in Brazil during the 1980s.
+During this time, A Turma do Lambe-Lambe produced a series of comic books and several LP albums, which were subsequently re-released in CD format..